BrandonC98/fortify/docs/how-to/push-images-to-ecr.md

 Used when new version of a service's docker image should be stored in ECR for use in running the applications

 ## Good to know
-Currently supported serivces
+- Currently supported serivces
     - `generator`
     - `fortify`

-This can also be triggered by running Action in the GitHub repository
+- This can also be triggered by running Action in the GitHub repository
+- Use `None` for environment files when using kubernetes